-The ultra-fast network connection not only benefits the students’ education and experience but allows the school to maintain their own website and social media platforms to interact with students and parents alike.
+The ultra-fast network connection not only benefits the students’ education and experience but allows the school to maintain its own website and social media platforms to interact with students and parents alike.

-The ultra-fast network connection allows the school to maintain their own website and social media platforms to interact with students and parents alike.
+The ultra-fast network connection allows the school to maintain its own website and social media platforms to interact with students and parents alike.

 Ardscoil Mhuire has taken the opportunity to evolve the learning experience with Virtual Learning Environment (VLE) in the classroom.
 The school has a Virtual Learning Room (VLR) and is linked with St. Munchins College in Corbally on an annual basis to meet the demand from students.
 Consequently, students have access to very extensive and balanced curriculum.